Brian Boucher: Return to Philadelphia (2009–2011)

-Carolina Hurricanes and third stint with Flyers
+Carolina Hurricanes and third stint with Flyers (2011–2013)

 After the Flyers acquired goaltender Ilya Bryzgalov and decided to keep Bobrovsky as backup, Boucher was the odd man out.
 On July 1, 2011, Boucher was signed by the Carolina Hurricanes to a two-year contract worth $950,000 per season.
 He played sparingly as the backup to Cam Ward, and his season ended early due to injury.

 On January 13, 2013, after the end of the 2012–13 NHL lockout, Boucher began his third stint with the Flyers, and fourth overall with the organization, when he and defenseman Mark Alt were traded to Philadelphia in exchange for Luke Pither.
 Three days later, Boucher was waived and sent down to Adirondack, the new home of the AHL Phantoms.
 Boucher was named the team's starting goaltender, relegating previous starter Scott Munroe to backup duty and sending Phantoms backup Cal Heeter to the Trenton Titans, the Flyers' ECHL affiliate.
 On February 10, Boucher was recalled by the Flyers after Michael Leighton suffered a lower body injury.
 He saw action in four games before being sent back down to Adirondack on March 9 after Leighton returned to health.

 Broadcasting career

-After he retired from hockey in 2013, Boucher served as color commentator and studio analyst for the Philadelphia Flyers' regional telecasts on NBC Sports Philadelphia with host Al Morganti.
-He also worked on some of the team's regional television broadcasts on NBC Sports Philadelphia when neither primary color commentator Keith Jones and back-up color commentator Bill Clement and later Scott Hartnell are unavailable.
+After he retired from hockey in 2013, Boucher served as a studio analyst for the Philadelphia Flyers' regional telecasts on NBC Sports Philadelphia with host Al Morganti.
+He also worked on select regional television broadcasts on the network on a rotating basis along with Bill Clement and Scott Hartnell when lead color commentator Keith Jones was unavailable.
+On September 11, 2023, he was promoted as lead color commentator for the network, replacing Keith Jones.

-At the start of the 2015–16 NHL season, Boucher joined NBC Sports as an "Inside the Glass" reporter and studio analyst.
-From 2018 to 2021, Boucher worked as the "Inside the Glass" reporter with the lead broadcast team of Mike Emrick and Eddie Olczyk, a role he shares with Pierre McGuire.
+Starting in the 2015–16, Boucher joined NBC Sports as an "Inside the Glass" reporter and studio analyst.
+From 2018 to 2021, Boucher worked with the lead broadcast team of Mike Emrick and Eddie Olczyk, a role he shares with Pierre McGuire.

 In addition to NBCSN, Boucher was also a studio analyst for NHL Network.

-After the conclusion of NBC’s last Stanley Cup Finals, Boucher joined ESPN/ABC for its NHL coverage, starting with the 2021–22 season, ESPN/ABC’s first season under a 7-year reunion deal, which brought both networks its first set of NHL games since 2004, as their #2 color commentator, behind Ray Ferraro.
+After the conclusion of NBC's last Stanley Cup Finals, Boucher joined ESPN/ABC for its NHL coverage, starting with the 2021–22 season, ESPN/ABC's first season under a 7-year reunion deal, which brought both networks its first set of NHL games since 2004, as their co-lead color commentator, alongside Ray Ferraro.
+On nights when at least two games were aired on either network, he mostly teamed up with Bob Wischusen and reporter Leah Hextall on the #2 broadcast team.

+Before the 2023–24 season, Boucher left ESPN/ABC to join TNT, reuniting with former NBC Sports lead pair of Kenny Albert and Eddie Olczyk as the new lead ice-level analyst, replacing Keith Jones, who left to become the new President of Hockey Operations for the Philadelphia Flyers.